 Wear safety gloves and glasses while carrying out procedures connected with using solvents and smoothing models.
 The process must be configured according to the type of solvent poured into the tank.
 Once the process is stopped after the solvent has been supplied to the tray, the device starts the condensation procedure.

-3D printed models can only be placed on a glass platform or suspended on the hooks in the grid delivered with the device.
+3D printed models can only be placed on the glass platform or suspended on the hooks in the grid delivered with the device.
 Smoothing can only be carried out using models printed with dedicated thermoplastics.
 If you smooth several models, keep appropriate distance between them (2-5 cm [0.8-2 in]).
 Do not smooth models that exceed the dimensions of the workspace as it may cause device malfunction.
 Do not smooth the same model more than once as it will have a negative influence on its quality.

 Repairs of the device can only be carried out by the Manufacturer or the Manufacturer’s Authorized Service.
 It is strictly prohibited to repair the device independently.